-Additionally, multi-stage kernels effectively leverage shared memory for efficient coefficient storage.
+Additionally, multistage kernels effectively leverage shared memory for efficient coefficient storage.
 Using shared memory mitigates redundant memory accesses (reducing memory pressure on the L1 and L2 caches) while increasing compute throughput.
 In Figure 3, we see the impact of shared memory on single-limb NTT and inverse NTT kernels.
-Incorporating shared memory provides over 20% improvement in the compute throughput of NTT, while significantly reducing the demands on L1 and L2 data caches (shared memory bandwidth does not contribute to L1 and L2 cache bandwidth, but does contribute to DRAM bandwidth).
+Incorporating shared memory provides more than 20% improvement in the compute throughput of NTT while significantly reducing the demands on L1 and L2 data caches.
+[Shared memory bandwidth does not contribute to L1 and L2 cache bandwidth, but it does contribute to dynamic randomaccess memory (DRAM) bandwidth.]